 If sending a check, please make payable to "KCTCS Foundation".

 A gift of long-term appreciated securities has two major advantages:

-- It provides you with a tax deducation
+- It provides you with a tax deduction

-By making a gift of closely-held stock, you can receive a tax deducation for the fair market value of the stock and eliminate capital gains taxes on the appreciated value.
+By making a gift of closely-held stock, you can receive a tax deduction for the fair market value of the stock and eliminate capital gains taxes on the appreciated value.

 You can donate a residence, land, building, or other real property as an outright gift or with the right to occupy the property for life.
-A gift of a remainder interest on a personal property provides the donar with a tax deducation for the present value of the remainder interest and also lets you eliminate capital gains taxes on the appreciation.
+A gift of a remainder interest on a personal property provides the donor with a tax deduction for the present value of the remainder interest and also lets you eliminate capital gains taxes on the appreciation.